kane50613/github-as-a-blog/README.md

    - Authorization callback URL: `<Base URL of your website>/api/auth`
 3. Click on "Register application", and you will get the `Client ID` and `Client Secret`.

+### Bypassing the Rate Limit (Optional)

+To bypass the rate limit of the GitHub API, you can [create a personal access token](https://github.com/settings/tokens/new) with the `public_repo` scope and set it as the `GITHUB_TOKEN` environment variable in `.env`.

+> [!WARNING]
+> Please keep your personal access token secure and do not expose it to the public.

 ### Local Development

 > [!NOTE]